ifohancroft/PiCase40-GPIO-PCB/README.md

 PCB TODO
 --------

- 1. Wait for the components to arrive and hand-solder them on the current PCB iteration.
+ 1. Remove the rubber part of the case and better check the button position
- 2. Depending on the position of the headers relative to the case opening, make a riser PCB of the appropriate size.
+ 2. Solder another male header and check how it fits vertically, so you know the thickness of the raiser PCB needed.
+Ideally, also test with a Raspberry Pi to make sure the current thickness of the main PCB is fine.
- 3. Order a riser PCB.
+ 3. Figure out what kind of thickness the raiser PCB needs to be (see if you can get away with it being the same thickness as the main PCB) and order it.
- 4. Hand solder components and riser PCB onto the current PCB iteration
+ 4. Hand solder components and raiser PCB onto the current PCB iteration
  5. See if there is a manifacturer who can print both PCBs as well as assemble them with manifacturer components or maybe come up with another design that doesn't require manual sordering
- 6. Test manifacturer assembled PCB or order and test solderless variant for the male header or accept the fact that the PCB will inevitably require some manual soldering and call it done
+ 6. Test manifacturer assembled PCB or come up with another way to do it and test it.
  7. Order the final and pretty version of the PCB
  8. Maybe buy a Raspberry Pi and a HAT to test the PCB?
  9. Update the [Order a PCB](#order-a-pcb) section.